Mitali Mayekar

-Mitali Mayekar (born: 11 September 1996) is an Indian Marathi television and film actress.
+Mitali Mayekar-Chandekar (born 11 September 1996) is an Indian Marathi television and film actress.
 At the age of 13, She debut in the acting industry with Irrfan Khan's movie Billu in 2009.

 Personal life

 Mitali was in a romantic relationship with Siddharth Chandekar, who is also an actor.
 They tied the knot on 24 th January 2021.

 Career

 Before work as an young, she worked before as a child actor in Irrfan Khan's film Billu.
-She played the role of daughter of Irfan Khan.
-She has also done supporting roles in Marathi television shows such as Asambhav, Anubandh, Bhagyalakshmi, Unch Majha Jhoka and Tu Majha Saangaati.
+She played the role of daughter of Irrfan Khan.
+She has also done supporting roles in Marathi television shows such as Asambhav, Anubandh, Bhagyalakshmi, Unch Majha Zoka and Tu Majha Saangaati.
 She did her film debut with Urfi Marathi movie as a lead.
-In 2016, she played a role of Sayali Bankar in Freshers serial.
-Currently, she appeared in Ladachi Mi Lek Ga! serial.
+In 2016, she played a role of Sayali Bankar in Freshers series.
+Currently, she appeared in Ladachi Mi Lek Ga! series.